 The popularity of dabs and concentrates has been steadily rising over recent years and it isn’t hard to see why.
 They make smoking cleaner, more efficient and more potent than ever before.
-So if you want to pick up a Freeze Pipe Dab Kit, make your own dabs, and join in on the concentrated fun, read on!
+So if you want to pick up a Freeze Pipe Dab Kit or nectar collector, start making your own dabs and join in on the concentrated fun, read on!

 If you don’t know what dabs are, they are essentially the trichomes and other cannabinoids, aka the good stuff, removed from the rest of the hemp plant matter.
 This forms a waxy substance that can take on a variety of different consistencies, composed of terpenes and cannabinoids with high concentrations of THC.
 It’s easy to understand why this is considered a cleaner and more efficient form of smoking that is steadily growing in popularity.